 (b) in the case of a reference to ‘net weight’ or simply to ‘weight’ without qualification, the weight of the goods themselves without packing materials and packing containers of any kind.

-The equivalent in national currencies of the euro, for Member States other than participating Member States as defined in Council Regulation (EC) No 974/98 (1) (hereafter called ‘non-participating Member States’), shall be fixed in accordance with Article 53 of Regulation (EU) No 952/2013 (2) of the European Parliament and of the Council.

-Goods eligible for favourable tariff treatment by reason of their end-use:

-Where the import duty applicable under the end-use arrangements to goods for a specific end-use is not lower than that which would otherwise be applicable to the goods, the said goods shall be classified in the code referring to the end-use and Article 254 of Regulation (EU) No 952/2013 shall not apply.
+Where the import duty applicable under the authorised use arrangements to goods for a specific authorised use is not lower than that which would otherwise be applicable to the goods, the said goods shall be classified in the code referring to the authorised use and [the UK equivalent] shall not apply.

+(In this annex include all rules relating to complex duty expressions)

+(In this annex include such provisions of the Union Customs Code as relate to the calculation of the amount of import duty applicable, e.g. Article 85)

+(For information, this annex should cross-refer to valuation regulations)

+(In this Annex, recreate if needed Part Three Section I of Annex 1 of Reg 2658/87 and the UK version of any supporting requirements in EU legislation to which this section refers:

+agricultural components

+products to which an entry price applies)

+Appendix A

+The following table sets out abbreviations of measures of quantity used in duty expressions.